PlaidCloud/website/content/en/docs/tasks/configure-pod-container/security-context.md

-driver which supports the `VOLUME_MOUNT_GROUP` `NodeServiceCapability`, the process of setting file ownership and permissions based on the `fsGroup` specified in the `securityContext` will be performed by the CSI driver instead of Kubernetes, provided that the `DelegateFSGroupToCSIDriver` Kubernetes feature gate is enabled.
-In this case, since Kubernetes doesn't perform any ownership and permission change, `fsGroupChangePolicy` does not take effect, and as specified by CSI, the driver is expected to mount the volume with the provided `fsGroup`, resulting in a volume that is readable/writable by the
+driver which supports the `VOLUME_MOUNT_GROUP` `NodeServiceCapability`, the process of setting file ownership and permissions based on the `fsGroup` specified in the `securityContext` will be performed by the CSI driver instead of PlaidCloud, provided that the `DelegateFSGroupToCSIDriver` PlaidCloud feature gate is enabled.
+In this case, since PlaidCloud doesn't perform any ownership and permission change, `fsGroupChangePolicy` does not take effect, and as specified by CSI, the driver is expected to mount the volume with the provided `fsGroup`, resulting in a volume that is readable/writable by the